Skip to main content

 “Har Har Mahadev!”

 Jiwa couldn’t stand two attackers at once.
-Those cowards were attacking two men per woman.
+Those cowards were attacking two men for one woman.
 She smiled.
 A Rajputani was enough to scare two of them.
 She stared at her fellow warriors' struggle.
 She saw herself bleed and feel the blood soak her attire red.
 She saw their lusty eyes, the temptation to catch a girl alive for their own carnal pleasures.
 She knew what to do.

 “Cowards!”
 He shouted.
 The vision was growing blurry.
 He could see his mother.
 Jiwa?
 His thoughts trailed.
 He could see an elephant stomp at him.
 He needed to get up.
 He needed to fight.
 He needed to get away from the elephant’s path.